 Shani Mootoo worked as a visual artist and video maker before becoming a published writer.
 After writing four novels, a book of poetry and of short stories, she has returned to painting and to photography.
-She continues to write, and is presently working on her fifth novel.
+She continues to write, and, in 2020, releases her fifth novel, Polar Vortex.

 Mootoo's paintings have been exhibited in solo and group exhibitions locally and internationally, most notably at the Vancouver Art Gallery, the Queen’s Museum in NYC, the Contemporary Arts Museum in Houston, and at the Venice Biennale.
 Her photographs have been exhibited at Maison Depoivre in Prince Edward County, Canada.

 Her videos include “English Lesson”, “Wild Woman in The Woods” and “Her Sweetness Lingers,” and have been screened in film and video festivals and art exhibitions locally and internationally, including at the Museum of Modern Art in NYC.

 For more on Mootoo's individual fields please click on the Books, Visual Art, Videography and Photography pages in the tabs above.

 Her novels include Moving Forward Sideways Like a Crab, longlisted for the Scotia Bank Giller Prize and shortlisted for the Lambda Award; Valmiki’s Daughter, longlisted for the Scotia Bank Giller Prize; He Drown She in the Sea, longlisted for the Dublin IMPAC Award, and Cereus Blooms at Night, shortlisted for the Giller Prize, the Chapters First Novel Award, the Ethel Wilson Book Prize, and longlisted for the Man Booker Prize.
 Out on Main Street is her collection of short stories and her poetry collection is The Predicament of Or.